 “Oh, great idea!” he says without another thought.
 He has no clue who did it, but he likes where this is going, and he’s not one to disappoint his minions when he’s set out to spread the holiday spirit.

 Soaring across the sky he tears a fissure with his hand, opening up the dimensional pathways to what else but the Fall Leaf Dimension.

 No one knows why it’s there, really.
 It was discovered via space gate as just an enormous, eternal realm of fall leaves.
-Explorers have since climbed up and through the seventeen kilometers of leaves to find the massive trees that bore them, and a few of the most charming tea houses in the omniverse sit pleasantly there along the boughs.
+Explorers have since climbed up and through the seventeen kilometers of leaves to find the massive trees that bore them and a few of the most inexplicably charming tea houses in the omniverse which sit pleasantly along the boughs.

-An effortless tidal wave of leaves begin pouring into the canyon, covering the minions and replacing any discomfort with laugher, all with the exception of Summer Minion, who hates everything related to fall and wishes the world would just burn up.
+An effortless tidal wave of leaves begin pouring into the canyon, covering the minions and replacing any discomfort with ever more laughter, all with the exception of Summer Minion, who hates everything related to fall and wishes the world would just burn up.